EVADE: LLM-Based Explanation Generation and Validation for Error Detection in NLI: LLM versus Human Validation

-Overall, larger models achieve stronger AED performance.
+Overall, larger models achieve stronger AED performance, while smaller models perform closely to the random baseline.
 Among the validation strategies, \textit{one-expl} consistently yields the highest scores, while \textit{all-llm} with Llama-70B is the only configuration that surpasses the DM baseline.
 Nevertheless, this evaluation setup has limitations.
 Since these metrics rely solely on the ranking of numerical scores, they may underrepresent labels that receive low scores but are not explicitly ranked lower.
 For example, two instances with average scores of 0.75 and 0.05 would be classified as errors under a fixed threshold.
 We thus turn to fine-tuning experiments in \S\ref{sec:downstream-finetuning} using the analyzed thresholds (cf. Table~\ref{tab:validation_threshold}) that better preserve the numerical granularity.